(Chelsea Streifeneder, cont’d)

 the technical and academic,” says Rappleyea.
 He loved – and still does – the stimulation and variety he found in Boston and NYC, but returned to find lots to love in Catskill.
 “Money didn’t go far in the city.
 My quality of life is better here.”
 He also points out that it’s entirely possible to make a good living upstate.
 “This area can support people with talent, skills, ideas – and a good work ethic.”
 That’s something Rappleyea certainly possesses; the guy almost never stops working, although he insists that, “it’s not work if you love it.”
 A variety of challenging projects and exacting clients keeps him busy all year.
 “I love seeing an idea come to fruition that impacts people in such a major way, even if it’s on a subconscious level.
 I enjoy creating beautiful spaces that improve quality of life.”

-In his hard-to-come-by off hours, you’ll find this young historic preservationist on the river or hiking and climbing the nearby mountains with his wife, Gesa, also a native of Catskill.
+In his hard-to-come-by off hours, you’ll find this young historic preservationist on the river or hiking and climbing the nearby mountains.
 Rappleyea also enjoys the area’s arts heritage, cooking, and the freedom he enjoys here. ” I can go canoeing with my dog on a whim three minutes from my house.
-Try that in NY harbor!”
+Try that in NY harbor.”

 What did he love about growing up here?
 “Knowing all your neighbors.
 Being close to nature and still in a village setting.
 And it’s beautiful, including the architectural mix.”
 The same holds true today, even through fluctuations in the village’s fortunes, and even if some of those neighbors are transplants.
 But then, Rappleyea values the new energy and fresh viewpoints of new arrivals.
 “Catskill has had its struggles, but is heading in the right direction.
 There’s a new sense of community.
 There’s also great value here in real estate.
 I think in a few years, Main Street will be red hot.”